 If a non-resident has a permanent establishment in Indonesia, the permanent establishment will be subject to Indonesian tax obligations and is required register with the Indonesian Tax Office, or ITO, to obtain a tax ID number and report its business to be confirmed as a VAT-able taxpayer (if applicable maintain bookkeeping, prepare financial statements, and file monthly and annual tax returns.
 The taxable income of the permanent establishment is subject to corporate income tax at a flat rate of 25%.
 The taxable income will include all income, including but not limited to foreign source income directly indirectly attributable to such permanent establishment.
 In addition, the after-tax taxable income of a permanent establishment in Indonesia is also subject to a branch profits tax at the rate of 20% (which may be reduced according to an applicable tax treaty).
-The branch profit tax can be exempted if all the after-tax income are reinvested in Indonesia no later than the following fiscal year in one of the following investment forms: (1) as a founding sharehold or a participant founder in a newly established Indonesian company through capital participation; (2) as a shareholder in an established Indonesia or (4) investment in the form of intangible assets used by the permanent establishment to conduct its business or activities in Indonesia.
-The investment for the exemption of branch profit tax should be in accordance with requirements set out in the Minister of Finance Regulation Not 14/PMK.03/2011 dated January 24, 2011.
+The branch profit tax can be exempted if all the after-tax income are reinvested in Indonesia no later than the following fiscal year in one of the following investment forms: (1) as a founding sharehold or a participant founder in a newly established Indonesian company through capital participation; (2) as a shareholder in an established Indonesia company through capital participation; (3) acquisition of fixed assets used by the permanent establishment to conduct its business or activities in Indonesia or (4) investment in the form of intangible assets used by the permanent establishment to conduct its business or activities in Indonesia.
+The investment procedure for the exemption of branch profit tax should be in accordance with requirements set out in the Minister of Finance Regulation No. 14/PMK.03/2011 dated January 24, 2011.
 Under the Republic's income tax treaty with the United States, the U.S.-Indonesia Treaty, the applicable branch profit tax rate for permanent establishment of a United States resident is 10%.